cgeeng/DNInfo/instructions/README.md

 The program should be able to take in the following command line arguments in any order.

 * `-h` or `--help` - Display the help menu and end the program, we have provided this menu for you in the `ArgsController.java` file.
-* `-f` - The format to write out to.
+* `-f format` - The format to write out to.
 The options are `pretty`, `csv`, `json`, `xml`.
 If this is not provided, you should default to pretty.
-* `-o` - The output file to write to.
+* `-o file | stdout` - The output file to write to.
 If this is not provided, you should write to `stdout` (System.out).
 * `--data` - This sets the 'database' file to read from.
 If it is not provided, it is `data/hostrecords.xml`.
-* hostname | all - it assumes anything that doesn't have one of the above options is a hostname - just the first one that shows up.
+* `hostname | all` - it assumes anything that doesn't have one of the above options is a hostname - just the first one that shows up.
 If `all` is typed in, it displays all contents of the file.
 If hostname is omitted it will display all contents of the file.
+The hostname is a part of the url, such as www.google.com or www.github.com or even google.com or github.com - though it is fine to treat www.google.com and google.com as separate entries in your file.

 You should try these command line arguments with the sample application provided, so you can get a better understanding of what should be displayed.